ajoberstar/reckon/README.md

 Contributions are very welcome and go through the normal pull request process.
-For larger or more complex changes, please open an issue first to discuss the approach you plan to take.
+For larger or more complex changes, please open an issue first to discuss the approach you would like to take.

 ## Acknowledgements